UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 UkuuPeople is the easiest Contact Relationship Managment tool for WordPress.
 It automates the collection of contact interactions via integrations with popular plugins.
-Effortlessly record meetings, phone calls, leads, track opportunities, and more!
+Effortlessly record meetings, phone calls, leads, track opportunities and more!

 == Description ==